spielmanlab/spielmanlab.github.io/content/project/chante-bethell/index.md

 +++
-Chante is a former undergraduate research student who graduated in May 2019 with her BSc in Bioinformatics from the department of Molecular and Cellular Biosciences at Rowan University.
+Chante is a former undergraduate research student who graduated in May 2019 with her BS in Bioinformatics from the department of Molecular and Cellular Biosciences at Rowan University.
 She is now a Biological Data Analyst at the [Childhood Cancer Data Lab](https://www.ccdatalab.org/) in Philadelphia, PA.